prOttonicFusion/iconCreator/README.md

 # iconCreator
-Creating application icons by manually scaling images can be a real hassle.
-This script makes it easier by converting a single image file into complete icon sets for use on
+This handy utility script converts a single image into complete icon sets for use on
 - Windows (i.e. a `Icon.ico` file)
 - MacOS (complete with the recommended transparent margin)
 - Most Linux distros